 When using fresh currants I think these tarts are nicest served as they are but if you are using other berries especially larger berries like strawberries that have been cut you may like to finish with a little glaze.

-To make the glaze, melt 4tbsp apricot or seedless raspberry jam in a small saucepan with 1 tbsp lemon juice and 1 tbsp water and stir until combined.
+To make the glaze, melt 4tablespoon apricot or seedless raspberry jam in a small saucepan with 1 tablespoon lemon juice and 1 tablespoon water and stir until combined.
 If using apricot jam strain through a small sieve or tea strainer into a bowl.
 Brush or spoon over the fruit and allow to set.

 If you make these tarts in advance you will need to store in the refrigerator, however, I think they are best served at room temperature when the mascarpone cream is lovely and soft.
 Remove the tartlets about one hour before serving.